nn1999/exVariance/README.md

 <div align="center"><img alt="dna-seq_np_pe" width="400" src="docs/imgs/rulegraph_DNA_seq_np_pe.svg"/></div>

+## Change Log
+### v1.0.0
+- Release exVariance

+### v1.0.1
+- Provide docker image for easy installation.

+### v1.0.2
+- Fix some bugs

+## Details

+1. For paire end analysis, the fastq files should end with _1.fastq.gz and _1.fastq.gz, and in the `sample_ids.txt` file, the suffix should not write in the file.
+2. You need to create the following 3 directories: summary, output and temp

 ## System Requirements:
 Some of the tools that exVariance uses, e.g. STAR is very memory intensive programs.
 Therefore we recommend the following system requirements for exVariance:
 #### Minimal system requirements:
 We recommend that you run exVariance on a server that has at least 48GB of ram.
 This will allow for a single-threaded exVariance run (on human samples).
 #### Recommended system requirements:
 We recommend that you have at least 64GB of ram and at least a 4-core CPU if you want to run exVariance in multi-threaded mode (which will speedup the workflow significantly).
 Our own servers have 64GB of ram and 16 cores.

 ## Copyright and License Information